KishoreBharathiB/Data-Structure-and-Algorithms-Prep/README.md

 - Run the programs to test and practice solving the related problems.

 ## Purpose:
-These programs cover essential algorithms and data structure problems, helping you sharpen your coding skills for STS preparation.
+These programs cover essential algorithms and data structure problems, helping you sharpen your coding skills for DSA preparation.

 ## License:
 This repository is open-source and available for public use.